 Hoya Lacunosa Common Features

 The Hoya Lacunosa is a flowering plant that´s native to Indonesia.
 It belongs to the Apocynaceae family.
-Hoya species are often referred to as Wax plants because they produce glossy small leaves.
+Hoya species, such as Hoya retusa, and Hoya gracilis, are often referred to as Wax plants because they produce glossy small leaves.

 It can be grown perfectly fine indoors, but it can thrive outdoors as well – especially in USDA hardiness zones 10a to 11b.
 They will bloom all year round if the growing conditions are optimal; otherwise they bloom in spring and summer.